Tight Stability Bounds for Robust Distributed Learning: Byzantine Failures Hurt Generalization More than Data Poisoning: Regularity Assumptions and Expansivity Results

 with

 Substituting from the above equation proves the lemma. \end{proof}

-\section{Regularity assumptions and expansivity results}
+\section{Regularity Assumptions and Expansivity Results}

 To analyze the stability of iterative optimization algorithms, we typically rely on regularity assumptions on the loss function.
-We begin by stating standard regularity assumptions~\cite{hardt2016train} used throughout the paper, along with classical results that follow from them. \begin{definition}[Regularity assumptions] Let $\ell: \Theta \to \mb{R}$ differentiable, $\Theta \subset \mb{R}^d$. \begin{itemize} \item[\textit{(i)}] $\ell$ is $C$-Lipschitz-continuous (\textit{i.e.}, $C$-Lipschitz) if there exists $C>0$ such that,
+Below, we state standard regularity assumptions used throughout the paper, along with classical results that follow from them. \looseness=-1 \begin{definition}[Regularity assumptions] Let $\ell: \Theta \to \mb{R}$ differentiable, $\Theta \subset \mb{R}^d$. \begin{itemize} \item[\textit{(i)}] $\ell$ is $C$-Lipschitz continuous (or $C$-Lipschitz) if there exists $C>0$ such that,

-This property is equivalent to the norm of the gradient of $\ell$ being uniformly bounded by $C$.
+This property is equivalent to the norm of the gradient of $\ell$ being uniformly bounded by $C$. \item[\textit{(ii)}] $\ell$ is $L$-Lipschitz smooth (or $L$-smooth) if its gradient is $L$-Lipschitz.
+This is equivalent to the following smoothness inequality